45°35'34.4"N 95°52'51.4"W : botanical change from 2018-2019

 Trial One - December 4th 2019, Wednesday

 In the first trial of The Map Pin Project was performed with fresh snow in a large clearing north of the Humanities and Fine Arts Building on the University of Minnesota, Morris campus.
 The 8 present participants were comprised of my sculpture class including myself.
-Responses were varied with many geographic.
-Spatial relationships between points were taken into consideration and plotted accordingly by participants.
-Some responses were less geographic, but rather existing in time.
-The Coordinates of the pins were plotted with distances and angles from the center pin analog style.
+Responses were varied with many geographic and spatial relationships between points considered and plotted accordingly by participants.
+Some responses were less geographic and more temporal.
+The coordinates of the pins were plotted with distances and angles from the center pin analog style.

 Ages 18-30: 5 30-50: 1 50-70: 2